Interview by Arnold Serapilio

 Q: I’m pumped to read this!
 Are you able to talk about your time volunteering at Rethink?

 EB: It is a student-run volunteer organization, largely based in New York City.
 It was essentially a bunch of grad students, mostly from Colombia, in philosophy.
 We would organize conversations with people.
 We didn’t really have a curriculum.
 I worked with women and girls who were victims of domestic violence as they were trying to transition out of these relationships.
 We partnered with a local nonprofit who gave us the space to meet, and we talked about things like, “What’s beauty?
 What’s propaganda?
 What’s hope?”
 And then just let the conversation happen.
 Sometimes one of the facilitators would intervene, but other than that it was just people talking about a concept.

 It really tests you as a teacher.
 It tests your patience, it tests your skills, but you really see the power of a concept.

 There were times when one of the women would stand up and hug another woman just to have the opportunity to be together, or to start crying.
 You talk about an idea, but what ideas are supposed to do, if they’re adequate, is to make sense of your experience.
 And if your experience has been very dark and difficult, just to have the opportunity to verbalize a thought, to verbalize your experience in a thought—very powerful.
 And something that is just infinitely more powerful if there are many people in a room who are there with you, bearing witness.

-[Look out for Du Bois: The Lost and the Found, in 2020.
+[Look out for Du Bois: The Lost and the Found in 2020.
+Basevich also has her first book of poetry, How to Love the World, coming out in spring 2020 from PANK.
 We will post an update to this feature as publishing details emerge.]